Nebraska rush offense vs. Purdue rush defense

 Nebraska wins if ...

 It avoids adopting a blowout mentality.
 Trying too hard to win in style often leads to silly mistakes.
 Just take care of business.

 It can score early, manufacture a couple of long gainers on offense and force several turnovers.
 A lot has to go right.

 Nebraska dominated Illinois last week, and it appears to be in position to do the same at Purdue on Saturday.
 Taking control quickly and decisively again against an outmatched opponent would help rebuild the Huskers’ once-shaken confidence.
 Most assume NU shouldn’t have any trouble doing that.

 Our prediction: Nebraska 45, Purdue 17

 Big Red Today coverage

-Replay Wednesday's "Husker Talk Live" chat with World-Herald staff writer Rich Kaipust to track Nebraska spring football and more.
+Replay Tuesday's "Husker Talk Live" chat with World-Herald staff writer Sam McKewon to track the spring football discussion and more.

 Hungry for some sports chat?
 Replay "Lunch with Tom" with sports columnist Tom Shatel in which he discusses the latest sports headlines.